bettergov/workspace-dailygraphics-next/README.md

 4. Run `yarn install` to install its dependencies and initialize the submodules.

 5. In the root repo, fill out `.env` with your:

    - GOOGLE_OAUTH_CLIENT_ID
    - GOOGLE_OAUTH_CONSUMER_SECRET

    The Google OAuth variables should match the client ID and secret for an API app that can access your account.
 [This post has details on setting that up.](http://blog.apps.npr.org/2015/03/02/app-template-oauth.html)

    If you're deploying to S3, which is the default for the rig, you'll also need to set:

    - AWS_ACCESS_KEY_ID
    - AWS_SECRET_ACCESS_KEY
    - AWS_DEFAULT_REGION

 6. Now you need to install the dependencies of the submodules and start the rig.

    - If you're using iterm on OS X, just run `yarn start:iterm`.
    - Otherwise, in three terminal windows:

      ```bash
      # templates
      cd ./dailygraphics-templates/
-      git pull
      ```

      ```bash
      # webserver
      cd ./dailygraphics-next/
-      git pull
-      yarn install
      source ../.env
      yarn start
      ```

      ```bash
      # graphics
      cd ./graphics-js/
-      git pull
-      yarn install
      ```

 ## Getting started (even more detailed)